Jackson Heights–Roosevelt Avenue/74th Street station: IRT Flushing Line platforms

 The 74th Street–Broadway station (originally Broadway station) on the IRT Flushing Line is a local station that has three tracks and two side platforms.
-The center track is used by the rush hour peak direction <7> express service, but trains do not stop here, although there are track switches at either side to let express trains stop there in case of emergency or to allow transfers when work on a local track forces trains to run express.
+The center track is used by the rush hour peak direction <7> express service; trains do not stop here, although there are track switches at either side to let express trains stop there in case of emergency or to allow transfers when work on a local track forces trains to run express.
+The station is between 69th Street to the west and 82nd Street–Jackson Heights to the east.

-The station has two fare control areas at 73rd Street and two at 74th.
-The 74th Street mezzanine has a wooden floor with windscreens on the stairs, a booth, and a crossunder, with stairs to both the new station building and to the northeast corner of 74th Street and Roosevelt Avenue.
-The 73rd Street mezzanine contains wooden stair walls, no windows, and no booth (the booth being in the IND entrance at street level).
+The station has two mezzanines under the platforms at 73rd and 74th Streets.
+The 74th Street mezzanine has a wooden floor with windscreens on the stairs, and a booth, with stairs to both the station building and to the northeast corner of 74th Street and Roosevelt Avenue.
+The 73rd Street mezzanine serves as a crossunder and connects with escalators to the IND platforms.
 The canopy at the west end is different, having been added later than the original canopy.
 Both canopies originally measured only 300 ft long, but they were extended to cover the entire length of the platforms in the mid-2000s.

 IND Queens Boulevard Line platforms

-The Jackson Heights–Roosevelt Avenue station (signed as Roosevelt Avenue–Jackson Heights on overhead signs) is an express station on the IND Queens Boulevard Line that has four tracks and two narrow island platforms.
-The express tracks are served by the E train at all times except nights, and F trains at all times.
-The local tracks are served by the M train on weekdays, the R train at all times except late nights, and the E train during late nights.